-Cisco Systems, Inc. 170 West Tasman Dr. San Jose, CA 95134
+Cisco Systems, Inc.

+170 West Tasman Dr.

+San Jose, CA 95134

-This document provides the basis for an evaluation of a specific Target of Evaluation (TOE), Cisco FTD on Secure Firewall 4200 Series with Firewall Management Center (FMC).
+This document provides the basis for an evaluation of a specific Target of Evaluation (TOE), the Firewall Threat Defense (FTD) with Firewall Management Center (FMC).
 This Security Target (ST) defines a set of assumptions about the aspects of the environment, a list of threats that the product intends to counter, a set of security objectives, a set of security requirements, and the IT security functions provided by the TOE which meet the set of requirements.
-Administrators of the TOE will be referred to as administrators, authorized administrators, TOE administrators, semi-privileged, privileged administrators in this document.
+Administrators of the TOE will be referred to as administrators, authorized administrators, TOE administrators, semi-privileged, privileged administrators, and security administrators in this document.